 - 5 cloves garlic, minced

-- ½ teaspoon of each of the following: red pepper flakes, dried parsley, oregano
+- ½ teaspoon of EACH: red pepper flakes, dried parsley, AND dried oregano

 - 1 tablespoon sugar

 - 1 bay leaf

 - Add the olive oil to a skillet over medium heat.
 Sauté the onions for 5-7 mediums until they turn translucent in color but do not allow the onions to brown.
 Add the garlic and let cook for another 30 seconds.
 Add the red pepper flakes, parsley, dried oregano, and thyme and allow the oils to bring out the natural flavors, about 30 seconds.